-Our swimming teacher was called Rickard, with white clogs, the leather woven in an intricate pattern looked very tall to us down there in the water looking up at him standing at the poolside.
+Our swimming teacher was called Rickard, he wore white clogs, the leather of the shoes were woven into an intricate pattern.
+He looked very tall to us down there in the water looking up at him standing at the poolside.
 When I was sixteen he became my PE teacher, I didn’t tell him that I had thought he’d looked like Magnum PI when I was 7.
 I think he got signed off for stress, because after only a few lessons we got another PE teacher.

 *I learnt to swim in the same swimming pool where the film ‘Let the right one in’ was filmed.